 Stay True to Yourself

 To break up the routine, sit down and create an ongoing list of things you want to do over the next year together.
 Maybe it’s skydiving or taking a road trip or learning to surf.
 Maybe it’s watching Bridgerton together or planting a garden.
 The items are whatever you two dream of trying as a couple.
 Even the act of sitting down to write the list can be romantic, funny, and sensual.
-It can bring you closer, whether you check off all the items or not.
+It can bring you closer by getting to know one another's inner yearnings, whether you check off all the items or not.

 Bring Back the Adventure

 “It’s normal for sex to become redundant,” says Overstreet.
 You don’t have to go to drastic lengths to up your sex life—vary the positions, the places, and the times for a start.
-Adding an element of surprise can go a long way to bringing energy back to your sex life and, in turn, reigniting some much-needed romance.
+Adding an element of surprise can go a long way to bringing energy back to your intimacy and, in turn, reigniting some much needed romance.